 - You’ll start Stage 1 with a broad introduction to the arts and humanities and begin your study of English language.

-- Next, in Stage 2, you’ll choose between two option modules and study one compulsory module that examines the development and diversity of English.
+- Next, in Stage 2, you’ll choose between two English literature modules and study one compulsory module that examines the development and diversity of the English language.

-- Finally, in Stage 3, you’ll complete your degree with two advanced modules, one from English language and one from English literature.
+- Finally, in Stage 3, you’ll complete your degree with two advanced modules, one on English language and one on English literature.

 In Stage 1 you'll encounter a variety of different times and places and engage with some fascinating people, art works, ideas and stories.
 This broad foundation will help you develop the skills and the confident, open approach needed to tackle more specialist language and literature modules at Stages 2 and 3.

-In Stage 2, you’ll choose between reading and studying literary texts in their historical and cultural contexts and finding out about the ways in which writers of fiction have put together their stories.
+In Stage 2, you’ll choose between two English literature modules.
+One focuses on reading and studying literary texts in their historical and cultural contexts, the other focuses on ways in which writers of fiction have put together their stories.
 You’ll also investigate how people learn English, how English has developed into a global language that interacts with other languages, and how written and spoken English varies in different regional and social contexts.

 In English language you’ll choose between evaluating how the English language is used in different contexts within an up-to-date framework and looking at the creative use of the English language from everyday contexts to ‘high culture’ literary language and the impact of new media.

 For your English literature studies, you can focus on children’s literature, English literature from 1570 to 1818, or literature from 1800 to the present.
 Alternatively you can develop your creative writing ability, widening your generic range and knowledge of style.